codn/adminpanel/README.md

     rake db:migrate
 to create the database that the adminpanel it's expecting, this will also seed the database with the default user.

+You can seed the sections with help of the [Section wiki](https://github.com/joseramonc/adminpanel/wiki/Section-objects).

 Then, mount the gem wherever you like!

     mount Adminpanel::Engine => "/admin"